ArtRabs/roadmap-notes/internet_basics.md

 > The *largest WAN* in the world is **internet**.

+## Router 2

+We can create a single LAN by connecting 2 switches together

+The distance must be short between to switches

+Campus Area Network (CAN)

+Which one is more secure?
+WAN with VPN or LAN?

+LAN is always more secure, the packet does not move from internet

+Both are secure, but LAN is more secure

+LAN switches

+WAN routers

+Main task of router is to connect different types of networks

+LAN 1 and LAN 2 can use the same router

+PC1 -> Swtich 1 -> Router -> Switch 2 -> PC3

+Normal in office where the other LAN is marketing and other is Strategy

 ### Sources
 - 📄 Article: [How does the internet work?](https://cs.fyi/guide/how-does-internet-work)
 - 🎥 Video: [How does the internet work?
 (Full Course)](https://youtu.be/zN8YNNHcaZc?si=2XY2ikhJ3JSb81GR)